cryoilrj/QuakeSupport/README.md

 # QuakeSupport
-Seismology processing and analysis support tools, particularly to complement the [QuakeMigrate](https://github.com/QuakeMigrate/QuakeMigrate) and [GrowClust](https://github.com/dttrugman/GrowClust) softwares
+Seismology processing and analysis support tools, particularly to complement the [QuakeMigrate](https://github.com/QuakeMigrate/QuakeMigrate) and [GrowClust](https://github.com/dttrugman/GrowClust) softwares.
+Written for Linux, but can be modified for Mac and Windows.

 Please direct comments/questions to: **Ian Lee** ([ianrj.lee@gmail.com](mailto:ianrj.lee@gmail.com))